sivanroy/Carbot14/Readme.md

-Readme.md
+Welcome to Carbot14 github !

-Please do modify the main unless if the code is functional The code is in python and for the Eurobot 2022 contest
+Please do not modify the main unless the code is functional The code is in python and used in the Eurobot 2022 contest